dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-safest-staking-option.md

 *This step could happen many times 🔁 per neuron.*

-This chapter explains how to accomplish these steps given one self-ustodies their own `seed phrase`.
+This chapter explains how to accomplish these steps given one self-custodies their own `seed phrase`.

 ## The Risks involved